 EMDR and Hypnotherapy

-EMDR (Eye Movement Desensitization and Reprocessing) and hypnotherapy are both therapeutic techniques used to address emotional distress, but they differ significantly in approach, underlying theory, and application.
+(Eye Movement Desensitization and Reprocessing) and are both therapeutic techniques used to address emotional distress, but they differ significantly in approach, underlying theory, and application.

 EMDR (Eye Movement Desensitization and Reprocessing)